 All of this makes of Panama the ideal place to establish a Regional or Headquarters of Multinational Company, while supporting the national economy by capital investment, local consumption of goods and services, creating employments and transferring technology and knowledge.
-However, it was necessary to count with a regulation that specifies the conditions in order for our country to become a place of Multinational Headquarters.
 Together with the private sector, the Government of Panama approved a new Law that supports the development of this important sector, through the gathering of tax and immigration incentives under one legal framework and the creation of a Single Window Service to grant Licenses for Multinational Companies Headquarters.

 In August 2007 Law 41 came into force promoting the opening of multinational corporation installations in the Republic of Panama.
 This area is the responsibility of the new "Licensing Commission on Multinational Enterprise Headquarters."
 This is chaired by the Deputy Minister of Foreign Trade.
 Some of its functions are establishing licensing requirements for these firms, ensuring that Panama becomes an attractive center for multinationals and creating mechanisms to facilitate monitoring.
 All licenses are processed by the Regional Headquarters Office at the Ministry of Industry and Commerce (MICI).